-As of March 31, 2018, the Company leased approximately 45,362 square feet of office and lab space in Cambridge, Massachusetts under a lease, as amended, or the Lease.
-Total monthly lease payments under the initial base rent were approximately \$242,000 and are subject to annual rent escalations.
+The Company leases approximately 65,167 square feet of office and lab space in Cambridge, Massachusetts under a lease which was most recently amended in April 2018, collectively the Lease.
+Under the Third Amendment to Lease, or the Third Amendment, executed in July 2016, total monthly lease payments under the initial base rent were approximately \$242,000 and are subject to annual rent escalations.
 In addition to such annual rent escalations, base rent payments for a portion of said premises commenced on January 1, 2017 in the monthly amount of approximately \$22,000.
+The Fourth Amendment to Lease, executed in May 2017, provided additional storage space to the Company and did not impact rent payments.
+In April 2018, the Company entered into a Fifth Amendment to Lease, or the Fifth Amendment, for an additional 19,805 square feet of office space on the 12th floor.
+Monthly lease payments for the existing 45,362 square feet of office and lab space, under the Third Amendment, remain unchanged.
+The new space leased by the Company is expected to be delivered in September 2018 and additional monthly lease payments of approximately \$135,000 are expected to commence in February 2019 and are subject to annual rent escalations, commencing in September 2019.

-Landlord contributions included in the Lease from the landlord totaled \$2,169,920, including \$70,526 in leasehold improvements not yet utilized.
+As a result of the Fifth Amendment, landlord contributions included in the Lease increased from \$2,169,920 to \$3,289,170, including \$1,189,776 in leasehold improvements not yet utilized.
 The landlord contributions are being accounted for as a deferred lease incentive and reduction in monthly rent expense over the term of the Lease.
 The term of the Lease with respect to the office space expires on September 11, 2026, with one five year extension option available.
 The term of the Lease with respect to the lab space expires on November 30, 2021, with an extension option for one additional period of two years.
-The total security deposit in connection with the Lease of \$1.3 million is in the form of a letter of credit of which \$0.3 million is included in other current assets and \$1.0 million is included in other assets in the Company's condensed consolidated balance sheets as of March 31, 2018 and \$1.3 million is included in other assets in the Company's condensed consolidated balance sheet as of December 31, 2017.
+Under the Fifth Amendment, the total security deposit in connection with the Lease increased by \$0.5 million from \$1.3 million to \$1.8 million.
+In May 2018, the security deposit was reduced by \$0.2 million to \$1.6 million which remains in effect as of June 30, 2018 and is in the form of a letter of credit, all of which is included in other current assets in the Company's condensed consolidated balance sheets as of June 30, 2018.

-The Company recognizes rent expense for the space which it currently occupies and records a deferred lease obligation representing the cumulative difference between actual facility lease payments and lease expense recognized ratably over the lease period, which is included in the Company's condensed consolidated balance sheets as of March 31, 2018 and December 31, 2017.
+The Company recognizes rent expense for the space which it currently occupies and records a deferred lease obligation representing the cumulative difference between actual facility lease payments and lease expense recognized ratably over the lease period, which is included in the Company's condensed consolidated balance sheets as of June 30, 2018 and December 31, 2017.

-Under the Lease, the Company took possession of the remaining 3,384 square feet of office space on January 1, 2017, and subleased this space commencing on that date, or the Sublease, as it did not intend to use the space for its operations.
+Under the Lease, the Company took possession of 3,384 square feet of office space on January 1, 2017, and subleased this space commencing on that date, or the Sublease, as it did not intend to use the space for its operations.
 The term of the Sublease is two years and the monthly rent to be received by the Company is approximately \$22,000.
-Under the Sublease, the Company's operating lease obligations through 2018 are partially offset by future Sublease payments to it of approximately \$0.2 million.
-The total security deposit in connection with the Sublease of \$21,432, is included in other current assets and other liabilities in the Company's condensed consolidated balance sheets.
+Under the Sublease, the Company's operating lease obligations through 2018 are partially offset by future Sublease payments to it of approximately \$0.1 million.
+The total security deposit in connection with the Sublease of \$21,432, is included in other current assets and other liabilities in the Company's condensed consolidated balance sheets as of June 30, 2018.

-At March 31, 2018, the Company's future minimum payments required under these leases are as follows:
+At June 30, 2018, the Company's future minimum payments required under this Lease are as follows: